-The fair values of the Bank's financial assets and financial liabilities measured at amortised cost approximate their carrying amounts in the statement of financial position and are categorised under level 2 of the fair value hierarchy.
+The fair values of the Bank's short-term financial assets and financial liabilities measured at amortised cost approximate their carrying amounts in the statement of financial position and are categorised under level 2 of the fair value hierarchy.
+The estimated fair value of long-term loans and advances represents the discounted amount of estimated future cash flows expected to be received.
+Expected cash flows for loans are discounted at the average lending rate for the year to determine fair value.